 This week marks the final week of the second trimester.
-Your Baby ’s brain is now growing faster than any other part of the body.
+Your Child ’s brain is now growing faster than any other part of the body.

 You may experience some joint pain as your pregnancy progresses.

-Fat: Your Baby is also gaining fat, which will help the skin look smoother.
+Fat: Your Child is also gaining fat, which will help the skin look smoother.
 The little baby cheeks are also slowly filling up.

-The taste buds: Your Baby ’s taste buds are very developed now.
-This means that Your Baby is able to differentiate the taste of amniotic fluid.
+The taste buds: Your Child ’s taste buds are very developed now.
+This means that Your Child is able to differentiate the taste of amniotic fluid.
 If you eat some spicy food, your baby will be able to taste the difference in the amniotic fluid.
 Some babies will even respond to that spicy taste by hiccupping.

 What you can do now